hiddenasbestos/BinaryTools/readme.md

 **Notes**

-* Each byte of input data is stored as a decimal value (0 - 255) in a separate element.
+* Each byte of input data is stored as a separate value (in decimal, hexadecimal, binary or octal notation) with a comma delimiter.

 * A simple BASIC 'loader' program could be written to `READ` this data and `POKE` it into memory.